jaumeg3/WebPractDjango/README.md

 There are some features that are not implemented yet like the details for the actors, directors, platforms,...

-## Requeriments
+## Requirements

-In the `requeriments.txt` file, you can see the requeriments for the application
+In the `requirements.txt` file, you can see the requeriments for the application

 ## Deployment Schema